vhl/barman_check/README.md

 "check" and "list" commands.
 It currently generates output in check_mk (Nagios) format, but can be easily extended for StatsD/Graphite, Elasticsearch, etc.
 It is designed to call "barman check [dbname]" and "barman list [dbname] for the database specified on the command line.
-Alternatively you can put the results of those commands into a file, separated by a line containing the word "FILE_DELIMITER" and cat that file and pipe it in.

 ## Installation